-Mitch Wallis is an emerging leader in the Millennial generation with a lifelong mission to empower others to overcome suffering and reimagine the healing power of the mind through the power of authenticity.
+Mitch Wallis is a leader in the mental health space with a lifelong mission to empower others to feel understood, overcome suffering and reimagine the healing potential of the mind through the power of storytelling, connection & living with authenticity.

-Mitch has spoken at/is working with – some of the most recognised companies in the country including Google, Spotify, Dropbox, Woolworths, Salesforce, Suncorp, Salesforce, and more.
 Mitch has a Masters of Psychology degree from Columbia University in New York and a Bachelors degree in Commerce from the University of Sydney.
 He has done specialised study under leading global psychology teachers including Harvard’s Dr Dan Brown and UCLA’s Dr Dan Siegel.
 He is accredited in Mental Health First Aid (MHFA) and is a trained Lifeline Crisis Support phone operator.

 In his spare time, Mitch is a DJ, certified yoga teacher, boxer, meditation junkie, fashion tragic, pasta enthusiast, tattoo lover, writer and socialite.
-Family and friends are the most important thing in his life.
+Family & friends are the most important thing in his life.
 He has visited more than 20 countries to-date, represented Sydney in squash, and completed the NY marathon.
 His proudest achievement is doing a handstand whilst beat boxing in front of Cara Delevingne in Brooklyn NY at 3am in front of a hot dog stand.